JasonGures/JasonGures/README.md

 ### Hello there 👋

-You seemed to have ended up on my Github Profile!
+You seem to have ended up on my Github Profile!